 Recording and editing have never been made easier with Podium.
 Audio can be recorded simultaneously or at varying times.

 There are several virtual instruments that can be utilized and manipulated to create super unique sounds, original to you.

-Additionally, you can also add splices, fades in and fades out, curves on sound effects, cross waves, audio loops, and beat slicing options.
+Additionally, you can also add splices, fades in and fades out, curves on sound and vocal effects, cross waves, audio loops, and beat slicing options.

 There is a mixer that allows for many different tracks to be layered and manipulated.
 Bounce tracks can be added as well to add some variety to your songs.

 Podium is a great option for beginners and experts alike.
 It is unbelievable that this great software is still offered for free.